Understanding Squatters: What They Are And How They Operate

 Understanding The Differences Between Trespassing And Squatting

-This may involve circumstances in which the individual has been residing on the property for an extended period or believes they have a legal right to occupy it.
-These distinctions are essential for both homeowners and tenants to comprehend to safeguard their rights and property.
+In some cases, this could mean that the person has been living on the land for a long time or thinks they have a legal right to be there.
+These differences are important for both homeowners and renters to know in order to protect their rights and property.

 Legal Consequences For Both Parties Involved In A Squatter Situation